Allowable Funding Sources for Purchase of Food and Meals

 Lab personnel meet weekly to discuss progress on the grant

 PI has lunch/dinner with a colleague and discusses research

 V. Meals and Receptions Provided in Conjunction with Professional Education Conferences and Institute-sponsored Conferences and Camps

 Meals and receptions provided for participants of conferences, workshops, and campus events that are funded by registration fees can be paid through the Institute using participant revenue funds if the meals are specifically noted on the conference agenda and/or registration material.
 Meal per diem limits are not imposed.
 The source of funds must be primarily external to the Institute.
 Campus training designed primarily for Georgia Tech employees must comply with the employee business and training meeting policy, section I.

 VI.
 Meals for Employees, Students, and Guests on Official Travel

-Employees are on travel status, and eligible for meal reimbursement, according to Institute travel regulations when the employee is more than 50 miles from home/headquarters.
+Employees who are on official overnight business travel, are eligible for meal reimbursement, according to Institute travel regulations.
 See Travel policy 6.4 Meal Allowances for detailed policy and procedures.